Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 Maret 2025 06.23.31 UTC
+- WIB: Selasa, 4 Maret 2025 08.55.51 UTC
-- WITA: Selasa, 4 Maret 2025 07.23.31 UTC
+- WITA: Selasa, 4 Maret 2025 09.55.51 UTC
-- WIT: Selasa, 4 Maret 2025 08.23.31 UTC
+- WIT: Selasa, 4 Maret 2025 10.55.51 UTC

 Kutipan Inspiratif:
-"One original thought is worth a thousand mindless quotings."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: inspirational
+Kategori: success